Dogs have a special place in everyone’s hearts. These animals have long been referred to as “man’s best friend”, and it is not without reason.

 There are tons of places that have a no-pet policy.

 It could be that the owners are afraid of the destruction that untrained pets cause or the allergies some people might have with certain pets.
 Companion dogs are special, though.
-It is one of the reasons why the Federal Housing Amendments Acts (FHAA) recognizes and upholds the need for people with specific disabilities and disorders to remain with their pets at all times.
+It is one of the reasons why the Fair Housing Act recognizes and upholds the need for people with specific disabilities and disorders to remain with their pets at all times.

-The FHAA protects owners of companion animals since it doesn’t classify companion animals as pets.
+The FHA protects owners of companion animals since it doesn’t classify companion animals as pets.
 It means the no-pet policy does not affect companion dogs or other animals in most locations.

-Most people misunderstand the FHAA act as giving full protection, but the law will protect you under reasonable terms.
+Most people misunderstand the FHA as giving full protection, but the law will protect you under reasonable terms.
 If your dog is untrained, aggressive, makes noise, or damages property, your landlord has a legal right to make you vacate the premises.

 A companion letter will allow you and your companion dog to access different places that have pet restrictions.
 It makes the whole process of living with your companion dogs a breeze.